 The EA exam is tough, but worth the effort.
 Here is the study guide I recommend.
 Take your time when working for your EA.
 Use the study guide and study and study and study.
 About a third pass the first time through.
 Success is in direct proportion to dedication of studies.

-Here are some IRS-approved continuing education programs I approve:
+IRS-approved continuing education programs I approve for tax preparation

 Surgent CPE: It’s been a few years since I attended a Jack Surgent program, but they were always packed with solid information.
 Highly recommended.